kubernetes/community/communication/moderation.md

     Committee].
 - Moderators will have access to a private document with contact information of the appropriate people.
+- Primary moderators will then execute an audit of the affected property:
+  - Slack: emoji audit
+  - (More per-property steps to be added as we learn them)

 ## Platform Specific Guidelines